Athena Pronaia Sanctuary

 Delphi is renowned as the ancient sanctuary of the Oracle which was consulted about important decisions throughout the ancient classical world.
 The Greeks considered Delphi the navel of the world.
-It occupies a site on the south-western slope of Mount Parnassus and had a phenomenal influence in the ancient world, as evidenced by the rich monuments built there by most of the important ancient Greek city-states.
+It occupied a site on the south-western slope of Mount Parnassus and had a phenomenal influence in the ancient world, as evidenced by the rich monuments built there by most of the famous ancient Greek city-states.

-The Sanctuary of Athena Pronaia is not the main or largest Delphi site or the seat of Pythia, the oracle, it was an important sanctuary just before arriving at the main site.
+The Sanctuary of Athena Pronaia is not the main or largest Delphi site or the seat of Pythia, the oracle; it was a critical sanctuary just before arriving at the leading site.

 - How many thousands of ancient buildings were pillaged and recycled during a war and recovery?